-For a competency based interview question you will be asked to provide SPECIFIC EXAMPLES of professional experiences surrounding these competencies.
-Therefore, it’s good to go through your CV, looking at your previous experiences and thinking of at least one example in advance for each competency that’s relevant to the role you’re applying for.
+With competency based interview questions, you will be asked to provide specific examples of your professional experience.
+Therefore it’s good to go through your CV beforehand, looking at your previous experience and thinking of at least one example in advance, for each competency that’s relevant to the role you’re applying for.

-It is important that you to go into depth with each example, you may lose marks if your answer is not informative enough or if your interviewer has to probe to find out enough information.
+It is important that you to go into depth with each example.
 Please do not assume that your interviewer will know what your previous role involved and avoid the use of jargon wherever possible.
-If this is not possible then you will need to explain any specific terms that are not commonly used.

-The following acronym (S.T.A.R.R.) may be useful for guidance on the level of detail required to provide a strong and well-structured responses to competency and performance based questions.
+The following acronym (S.T.A.R.R.) is extremely useful for guidance on the level of detail required to provide a strong and well-structured responses to competency and performance based questions.

 S - Situation – Describe the situation you found yourself in, explain your role and responsibility.